hasanbasricaglayan/upfluence-stream-analyzer/README.md

 ## Overview
-This application connects to Upfluence's public SSE endpoint, collects posts for a specified duration, and computes aggregated statistics (total count, timestamp range, and dimensional averages) on social media posts.
+This application connects to Upfluence's public SSE endpoint, collects posts for a specified duration, and computes aggregate statistics (total count, timestamp range, and dimensional averages) on social media posts.

 **Key Features:**
 - Real-time SSE stream consumption with graceful error handling